sportsball-ai/actions-hub/setup-nexus-go/README.md

 # setup-nexus-go

+Configure a github action to point towards a self hosted Go repository.
+After usage, any calls to `go get` will point towards the repository at the endpoint provided.

 ## Parameters
 - Endpoint: the endpoint to use for GOPROXY
 - Login: the login for the self hosted Go repository, typically stored as a secret